This is the recently published article in the Independent School Magazine

 - Appoint someone who will take responsibility for minibus management

-Running a minibus is more than just buying the vehicle and managing who has the keys and arranges services and MOTs.
+Running a minibus is more than just buying the vehicle and managing who has the keys and arranging services and MOTs.
 Those wishing to operate a minibus commercially under an Operator’s Licence must appoint a Transport Manager, under a Section 19 Permit there is no requirement for this professional position, but I recommend schools appoint a named person to understand and manage the minibuses, a Section 19 Permit does have legal requirements.
 Certifying a member of staff by sending them on a course such as the Minibus Compliance Course will enable them to understand what is required under a Section 19 Permit and advise their school accordingly.

 Now is the time, before a full return to normal activity, to look at the gaps in your minibus processes and safety systems and make the changes.
-When we were consulting with ROSPA on creating the Minibus Compliance Course their inspector commented: “the single biggest risk a school faces is taking children out on the public highway”.
+When we were consulting with ROSPA on creating the Minibus Compliance Course their inspector commented: “The single biggest risk a school faces is taking children out on the public highway”.
 I want to encourage schools to use their minibuses and enjoy the opportunities they bring but to appreciate the risks and responsibilities involved and ensure they are doing everything they can to mitigate problems.

 Increasing minibus safety can save you money.